 So I ran off into the abyss before she had the chance to lecture me with the inevitable “There’s no way you’re leaving me and Daniel alone like this!”.
 I zigzagged my way through the seemingly deserted streets of Byzantine Ridge with only the slightest idea of the destination I was heading to: the marble clocktower on Gemistus Boulevard (assuming it was still standing).
 From there I would be able to survey the ongoing chaos then work out my next move from the relative safety of a high vantage point.
 The disturbing cries in the distance hadn’t ceased yet and periodic meteor showers had commenced on the outskirts of the city.
-Worst of all were the occasional earthquakes which helplessly flung me to the ground every couple of minutes.
-It was almost as if Byzantine Ridge was being attacked from two angles, one invasion from the air (natural or otherwise) and one from beneath the crust.
+Worst of all were the occasional earthquakes which flung me to the ground every couple of minutes.
+It was almost as if Byzantine Ridge was being assaulted from two angles, one invasion from the air (natural or otherwise) and one from beneath the surface.

 I did pass through a couple of roads I recognized on the way into town: Heraclius Avenue, Damascus Road, Isidore Alley; but mostly I was relying on my poor geography skills and a largely defunct mental map of the suburbs to guide me to a destination I wasn’t sure still existed.
 So of course it wasn’t long before I had the painful realization I had been running in circles, at which point it was time for a new plan.